Budapest is among the most exquisite cities in Europe and itโ€™s a market I know well, having invested in real estate here for several years.

 • Now, the EU must compete in world markets to obtain US LNG or energy from the Middle East, Africa, and South America.

-• The result is that not only will the EU pay way more than before for energy, but its main competitors will now be at a structural advantage.
-The US produces its energy and will make fat profits exporting energy to Europe, which is now dependent on it.
+• The result is that not only is the EU paying way more than before for energy, but its main competitors are now at a structural advantage.
+The US produces its own energy and will make fat profits exporting energy to Europe, which is now dependent on it.
 China buys Russian energy at a discount.
 So Europeans pay more than before and the Chinese less.

-• This situation will invariably hit European industry very hard, mainly German.
+• This situation is hitting European industry very hard, mainly German.

 • Hungary is very dependent on industrial exports to Germany and Austria.
 For instance, exports of vehicles represent 12% of goods exported in 2022.
 European car-makers are not doing well these days.
 This reliance on car exports is a critical risk, though it isnโ€™t as bad as in Slovakia, an extreme case (31% of its exports are cars).